21 Hidden Gems in Banff

 Why is Banff so famous?

-Can you see the northern lights in Banff or Jasper?
+Can you see the Northern Lights in Banff or Jasper?

 Can you see the Milky Way from Banff?

 Banff National Park is one of the finest locations in Canada to see the Milky Way.
-With little to no city lights, this region provides a once-in-a-lifetime chance to see the stars under some of the world's darkest skies.
+With little to no city lights, this area provides a once-in-a-lifetime chance to see the stars under some of the world's darkest skies.

-Current Promotions
+Current promotions

 Sign up for special offers, monthly Canadian Insider tips, and vacation inspiration.